tangle-network/gadget/README.md

-# Tangle Network Gadget Workspace
+# Tangle Network: Gadget SDK

-A comprehensive toolkit for building, deploying, and managing blueprints (gadgets) on the Tangle Network.
+A comprehensive toolkit for building, deploying, and managing blueprints to run on gadgets on the Tangle Network.
 This workspace provides a collection of Rust crates that enable developers to create and interact with blockchain-based applications.

 ## Table of Contents